louisstow/doc.sproute.io/models.md

 ### Allowed Values

-If the field can only have very specific values, include them in this array.
-Whenever a field is updated or inserted it will ensure the value is one specified.
+If the field can only have a specific set of values, include them in this list seperated by spaces.
+Whenever a field is updated or inserted it will ensure the value is one of those specified.

 ### Default Value

-If the field is not required and doesn't have a value, use this default value.
+If the field is *not* required and *doesn't* have a value, use this default value.

 ### Required

-Ensure the field has a value upon insertion.
+Ensure the field has a value upon insertion or error.

 ### Unique